NRI Botanical Lab · Stovehouse,

 In stock year-round

-Botanicals selected for their track record, sourced for quality, made here.
+Botanicals selected for their track record, sourced for quality, made here at Stovehouse.
 These are on the shelf as long as the harvest holds.

 Calendula

-Warm, golden, and genuinely useful.
-Body, face, dry skin, anything that needs soothing and will not wait.
+Warm, golden, and always useful.
+Body, face, dry skin, anything that needs soothing and can not wait.

 Lavender

 Not lavender essential oil.
 The whole flower, slowly drawn into jojoba.
-Quieter than the EO.
+More subtle than the EO.
 More skin-compatible.

 German Chamomile